|52 Wk High

 Company's Cash Flow Indicators Are Solid Across the Board but Offer Some Room for Improvement

-Computer Programs and Systems, showed a small improvement in its quarterly cash flow during the latest period, in which it grew by 3.32% to $14.72 million from the $14.25 million reported in the same period last year.
-This is a marked improvement from the 9.81% decline in cash flow in the last twelve months versus a year before and could represent a turning point for the company's operating profitability and its future earnings growth.
-The company clearly has very strong liquidity having no debt to finance, $22.43 million in cash on hand as of last quarter and a business that generated $19.59 million in earnings before interest, taxes, depreciation and amortization in the same period.
+Computer Programs and Systems, showed a small improvement in its quarterly cash flow during the latest period, in which it grew by 4.95% to $1.32 million from the $1.25 million reported in the same period last year.
+This is significantly lower than the 33.90% growth in twelve month trailing cash flow, an indication of a sharp slowdown in the company's core operating income and overall business environment.
+The company clearly has very strong liquidity having no debt to finance, $24.01 million in cash on hand as of last quarter and a business that generated $12.27 million in earnings before interest, taxes, depreciation and amortization in the same period.
 This affords it significant flexibility to take on debt if it wanted to pursue new growth opportunities such as an acquisition.
-The company had $22.43 million in cash on hand last quarter compared to $19.59 million a year earlier, a 14.52% increase.
+The company had $24.01 million in cash on hand last quarter compared to $12.27 million a year earlier, a 95.68% increase.
 It continues to have no debt.

 Our Economic Value indicator measures the company's ability to generate a true economic profit by taking into account not only the costs of running the business but also the cost of capital.
 In Computer Programs and Systems,'s case, since the company has no debt, we only look at the cost of equity, which is to say the opportunity cost to an investor of having his capital tied up in the company's shares instead of some other investment.
-Based on its 12-month trailing operating income, Computer Programs and Systems, generated a 72.73% return on $69.08 million of invested capital.
+Based on its 12-month trailing operating income, Computer Programs and Systems, generated a 70.71% return on $75.01 million of invested capital.
 Since it has no debt this simply includes all forms of equity.
-Its after tax cost of equity during the last year was 8.32%, which, when deducted from its return on investment results in an economic value added, or EVA, of 64.41%.
+Its after tax cost of equity during the last year was 8.29%, which, when deducted from its return on investment results in an economic value added, or EVA, of 62.42%.
 This is a remarkable return to its shareholders, more than justifying their investment in Computer Programs and Systems,'s shares.
 The company increased its quarterly common dividend on September 30, 2013 by 11.76%, to 57.00 cents a share from 51.00 cents.
-It has now distributed dividends uninterrupted for at least five years and based on this latest payout the stock is currently yielding 3.24%.
-Even after a significant reduction in its payout, Computer Programs and Systems,'s total dividend payments of $22.64 million, made during the last 12 months, still account for 69.15% of its total after tax earnings.
-While lower than the 104.04% of earnings paid out in the 12 months ended just a quarter earlier, the current payout is still very high despite the company's generally healthy fundamentals.
-The total amount paid out in dividends in the last year also accounts for 77.95% of cash flow.
-It will therefore be important for investors to monitor the company's payout in the next few quarters for signs of diminishing liquidity and a damaged balance sheet.
+It has now distributed dividends uninterrupted for at least five years and based on this latest payout the stock is currently yielding 3.53%.
+Computer Programs and Systems, spent $24.09 million in common dividend payments in the last 12 months, which account for 65.57% of the company's cash flow and 70.88% of its after-tax earnings, an extremely large payout level.
+This represents an increase from the 69.69% of earnings paid out in the 12 months ended just a quarter earlier.
+While the company's fundamentals are generally positive, the increase in the payout to such high levels threatens to erode the firm's liquidity and strain its balance sheet.